rafaelaznar/rafaelaznar.github.io/assets/blaster.md

 [Introduction to BLASTER](blaster/introduction.md)

 ## WildCart
+### Development in progress

+Now I'm working on this:
+* internationalization (in progress)
+* adding user comments for product (in progress)
+* changin
+Next mailstone:
+* I'm going to end all working in progress and fork the project to obtain a new version that I wil call TrollEyes.
+I'm going to simplify the forked WildCart (Trolleyes) for the students to learn.
+TrollEyes is going to be the easy link in the learning chain betwwen blogBuster and WildCart.
+* Trolleyes will remain autentication with Java server sessions.
+* WildCart will implement JWT autentication (taken from Andamio Server)

+### Links
 * [WildCart code - server (Java, Spring Boot, MySQL)](https://github.com/rafaelaznar/wildCartSBServer2021)
 * [WildCart code - fron-end (angular)](https://github.com/rafaelaznar/wildCartSBServer2021)